mimersql/MimerPy/doc/introduction.rst

 it is dependent on the `Mimer SQL C API`_.

 The Mimer SQL C API is a discrete C API that comes with Mimer.
-The Mimer SQL C API and the Mimer server has be of version 11 or newer.
+The Mimer SQL C API and the Mimer server have be of version 11 or newer.

 MimerPy is under MIT license and is open source.
 For more information regarding this, see :ref:`Legal notice`.